mongodb/mongodb-atlas-kubernetes/docs/api-docs.md

         <td><b>endpointGroupName</b></td>
         <td>string</td>
         <td>
           Unique identifier of the endpoint group.
-The endpoint group encompasses all of the endpoints that you created in Google Cloud.<br/>
+The endpoint group encompasses all the endpoints that you created in Google Cloud.<br/>
         </td>
         <td>false</td>
       </tr><tr>